Plan Your Visit

 Our mission is to provide an intimate experience with the arts across generations and across the region to explore curiosity, creativity, and culture.
 To ensure you have the best experience please review the following information for our visitors.

-The Perkinson Center for the Arts & Education is currently closed to the public.
-Join our mailing list for updates about our upcoming opening.
+The Perkinson Center for the Arts & Education is OPEN Tuesday-Saturday.